-Boxcar scars can develop as a result of acne, or sometimes, chickenpox.
-Numerous treatments are available to reduce their appearance, such as dermarolling, microdermabrasion, and surgery.
+Boxcar scars appear as craters in the skin and can develop as a result of acne or chickenpox.
+Treatments are available to reduce their appearance, such as dermarolling, microdermabrasion, and surgery.

 Boxcar scars are also known as craters or pockmarks.
 While they are not physically harmful, they can cause distress and low self-esteem, particularly when they appear on the face.